worthyontheweb/notes/notes copy.md

 Select private or shared

 ## Gatsby
-This is to create a site locally created  site gatsby new name-of-new-gatsby-site cd name-of-new-gatsby-site/ gatsby develop
+This is to create a site locally created with Gatsby

+Open terminal and enter the directory you'd like to create the site in. gatsby new name-of-new-gatsby-site cd name-of-new-gatsby-site/ gatsby develop